-In multiple-rack configurations the chassis managers (up to eight CMCs) may be interconnected to the administrative server and the rack leader controller (RLC) server via one or two Ethernet switches.
-Figure 3-4 shows an example diagram of the CMC interconnects between two ICE X system racks using a virtual local area network (VLAN).

-For more information on these and other topics related to the CMC, see the SGI Management Center for SGI ICE X (P/N 007-5787-00x).
+In multiple-rack configurations the chassis managers (up to eight CMCs) may be interconnected to the rack leader controller (RLC) server via one or two Ethernet switches.
+Figure 3-5 shows an example diagram of the CMC interconnects between two ICE X system racks using a virtual local area network (VLAN).
+This example is not applicable to M-Cell closed-loop systems.
+For more information on these and other topics related to the CMC, see the SGI ICE X Administration Guide, (P/N 007-5918-00x).

-Note also that the scale of the CMC drawings in Figure 3-4 is adjusted to clarify the interconnect locations.
+Note also that the scale of the CMC drawings in Figure 3-5 is adjusted to clarify the interconnect locations.

-Figure 3-4 Administration and RLC Cabling to Chassis Managers Via Ethernet Switch
+Figure 3-5 D-Rack Administration and RLC Cabling to Chassis Managers Via Ethernet Switch